Thomas-Fermi theory of out-of-plane charge screening in graphene: Model and main results

+In particular, $\rho_{V_{Z,d}}\in L^1(\R^2)$ and $\|\rho_{V_{Z,d}}\|_{L^1(\R^2)}=Z$. \end{theorem} Notice that the asymptotic decay rate in \eqref{rho-decay} is {\em universal}, i.e., it does not depend on either the value of the charge $Z$ or $d$ for large $|x|$.
+Such ``universality of decay'' is well--known in the standard atomic Thomas--Fermi theory, going back to Sommerfeld \cite{sommerfeld1932}, cf. \cite[Section 5]{Solovej} for a discussion.
+In TF-theory for graphene a similar universality was observed by Katsnelson \cite{Katsnelson:06} (see also \cite{fogler07}).

-\begin{remark} Estimate \eqref{rho-decay} remains valid for a more general class of external potentials $V$ with sufficiently fast decay at infinity, see \eqref{V-Logdec}.
+\begin{remark} The order of the estimate in \eqref{rho-decay} remains valid for a more general class of external potentials $V$ with sufficiently fast decay at infinity, see Proposition \ref{P-decay}.
 The significance of the $\log$--decay becomes clear if we note that $p=2$ plays a role of the Serrin's critical exponent \cite{Veron-14}*{(1.7)} for the equation

 with $p>1$ and (for simplicity) nonnegative $f\in C^\infty_c(\R^2)$.
 If $p>2$ the linear part in \eqref{e-Serrin} dominates and solutions must decay as the Green function of $(-\Delta)^{1/2}$, i.e. $|x|^{-1}$.
-For $p<2$ the nonlinear part in \eqref{e-Serrin} dominates and the solutions should have ``nonlinear'' decay rate $|x|^{-1/(p-1)}$.
+For $3/2<p<2$ the nonlinear part in \eqref{e-Serrin} dominates and the solutions should have ``nonlinear'' decay rate $|x|^{-1/(p-1)}$.
 In the Serrin's critical regime $p=2$ the linear and nonlinear parts balance each other, which leads to the $\log$--correction in the decay asymptotics, correctly captured by Katsnelson \cite{Katsnelson:06}.
 Such $\log$-correction is well-known for the local Laplacian $-\Delta$ \cite{Veron-81}*{Theorem 3.1}.
 We are not aware of similar results in the fractional Laplacian case. \end{remark}